TronFortyTwo/Tux-in-Space/README.md

 Status
 ------
-The program is in alpha status: this mean that the program is far away from being complete.
+The program is far far away from being complete.

 License
 ------